 You may not feel like cooking during the weeks of your chemotherapy treatment.
 Consider making some meals ahead and freezing them.
 Sometimes, family and friends will arrange a meal roster.

-If you are working, talk to your employer about what time you are likely to need off.
-It is hard to predict how chemotherapy will affect you, so you could discuss the option of flexible hours.
+If you are working, talk to your employer about how much time you are likely to need off.
+It is hard to predict how chemotherapy will affect you, so you could discuss the option of flexible hours or taking some leave.

 Check your teeth